act-rules/act-rules.github.io/_rules/image-button-has-name-59796f.md

 ## Accessibility Support

-There is a known combination of a popular browser and assistive technology that does not by default support `title` as an [accessible name](#accessible-name).
+There is a known combination of a popular browser and assistive technology that does not by default support `title` as an [accessible name][].

 ## Background